pgRouting/pgrouting/src/routingFunctions.rst

     - :ref:`pgr_dijkstra` - Dijkstra's shortest path algorithm.
     - :ref:`pgr_dijkstraCost` - Use pgr_dijkstra to calculate the costs of the shortest paths.
+    - :ref:`pgr_dijkstraVia` - Use pgr_dijkstra to make a route via vertices.

   - :ref:`Driving Distance<drivingDistance>` - Driving Distance